abwilf/tutorials/Atlas_Singularity.md

 # Singularity Environments on Atlas

 ## Notes
-These are reproducible steps from scratch for getting an arbitrary conda environment from your personal machine working on atlas
-Replace all instances of awilf and taro in this tutorial with your andrewid and personal workstation name.
+These are reproducible steps from scratch for getting an arbitrary conda environment from your personal machine working on atlas.
+Find and replace all instances of awilf and taro in this tutorial with your andrewid and personal workstation name.

 ## Requirements
-On both atlas and taro have this anaconda installed in /work/awilf/
+On both atlas and taro have this anaconda installed in /work/awilf/ (NOT /home/awilf, because atlas has limited space there)
 ```
 wget https://repo.anaconda.com/archive/Anaconda3-2021.11-Linux-x86_64.sh
 ```

-Your personal workstation should have ubuntu20.04 installed (or if not, change the VM version you use)
+Your personal workstation should have ubuntu20.04 (or if not, change the VM version you use in the `docker:` command below) and singularity3.x installed.

-Your personal workstation should have singularity3.x installed.
 I use 3.6.3; atlas uses singularity3.8.7.
 I haven't run into any compatibility issues so far.

 ## Building the base environment from scratch [OPTIONAL: once you've done this once, you can cp -R base_sandbox my_new_sandbox_name]
 ```